 Objects selected by:

-Dr. Eva Linhart, Prof. Dr. Klaus Klemp, Dr. Sabine Runde and Dr. Stephan von der Schulenburg, and members of the Kunstgewerbevereins Frankfurt am Main e.
+Dr. Eva Linhart, Prof. Dr. Klaus Klemp, Dr. Mahret Kupka, Dr. Sabine Runde, Dr. Stephan von der Schulenburg, Prof. Matthias Wagner K and Grit Weber and members of the Kunstgewerbevereins Frankfurt am Main e.
 V.

 New Works in the Presentation